-ELEC 690 Capstone Research Project 3(3, 0)

-A capstone course requiring group work in one of the emphasis areas offered by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
-Prerequisite: ENGL 217.
+ELEC 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty

-ELEC 695A Master Thesis I 3(3, 0)

-Includes guided review of research literature and/or pilot work relevant to the thesis topic.
-By the end of this course the candidate for the MS degree should have established a hypothesis, a research methodology and a work schedule for the completion of his/her thesis.
-A brief, written report is expected at the end of the course and should be approved by the research advisor(s).
-(This course may be repeated only once to accomplish its objective).
+ELEC 695A Master Thesis I 3(3, 0) Includes guid ed review of research literature and/or pilot work re elevant to the thesis topic.
+By the topic.
+By the end of this course the candidate for the MS degree should have established a established a hypothesis, a research methodology and a work schedule for the completion of his/her thesis.
+A brief, written report is expected at the ne end of the course and should b e approved by the research advisor(s).
+(This cours se may be repeated only once to a accomplish its objective).
 Co-requisite: ENGL 217.

-ELEC 695B Master Thesis II 3(3, 0)

-Continuation of ELEC 695A - Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
+ELEC 695B Master Thesis II 3(3, 0) Continuation of ELEC 695A - Includes the completion and subm ission of a research thesis, the qu thesis, the quality of which is judged acceptable by the jury committee established in accordance v vith the College of Engineering and Graduate Co mmittee guidelines.
 (This course may be repeated only once to accomplish its objective).
 Prerequisite: ELEC 695A.